ktully/eternity-keeper/README.md

 * [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or above

 # Support
-Currently this has only been tested on 64-bit Windows.
-32-bit Windows is unlikely to work without extra effort.
-Mac OSX and Linux support, however, should be easy enough to add if there's a demand for it.
+Currently this has only been tested on Windows.
+Mac OSX and Linux support, however, is currently blocked by issues with the Chromium Embedded Framework.

 # Contributing
 1. Fork this repository.